Algorithmic Operations: Lessons from Bandit Algorithms

 Our approach is to compare a company’s algorithmic operations to those of fully programmatic learning algorithms.
 The analogy contextualizes problems and clarifies requirements.
 Further, in our recommendations, we cite time-tested, nonspeculative solutions.

-This article is informed by the authors’ combined 8 years of experience at Lyft, a review of 14 Amazon employee interviews and a survey of literature, including 12 MLOps papers and nearly 100 blogs from Lyft, Uber, Instacart, DoorDash and Airbnb.
+This article is informed by the authors’ combined 8 years of experience at Lyft, a review of 14 Amazon employee interviews, comments from other industry practitioners, and a survey of literature, including 12 MLOps papers and nearly 100 blogs from Lyft, Uber, Instacart, DoorDash and Airbnb.
 We focus on these companies because they have been successful in algorithmic operations and are local to our experience.

 Algo Ops: What It Is